A Class of Multilevel Nonregular Designs for Studying Quantitative Factors: Notation, Background and Definitions

 Multilevel designs are often used for studying quantitative factors by fitting response surface models such as polynomial models.
-The generalized minimum aberration criterion, although was extended to multilevel designs by \cite{xu2001generalized}, is not efficient for selecting such designs. \cite{cheng2004geometric} showed an example where two designs perform the same under the generalized minimum aberration criterion, while having different $D$-efficiency when fitting a polynomial model with linear main effects and linear-by-linear interactions.
-A commonly accepted principle for polynomial models is that effects of a lower polynomial degree are more important than effects of a higher polynomial degree, while effects of the same polynomial degree are regarded as equally important.
-Based on this principle, \cite{cheng2004geometric} proposed the minimum $\beta$-aberration criterion which sequentially minimizes the overall aliasing between all $k$-degree effects and the general mean.
-Specifically, given a desired design size $N\times n$, the criterion is to find a design $D=(x_{ij})$ which sequentially minimizes $\beta_{k}(D)$ given by
+A commonly accepted principle for polynomial models is that effects of a lower polynomial order are more important than effects of a higher polynomial order, while effects of the same polynomial order are regarded as equally important.
+Based on this principle, \cite{cheng2004geometric} proposed the {\em minimum $\beta$-aberration} criterion for selecting multilevel designs. \reva{For a $q$-level design $D=(x_{ij})$ with $N$ runs and $n$ factors}, define